fr3qu3ncy/pi-fairy-light-control/README.md

 ### Web Interfaace
 New in **v2.0.0** and above there is a web interface to control the pattern running, and display the curently running pattern.

-In a web browser, go to `http://hostname:5000/` replacing **hostname** with the hostname of your Raspberry Pi
+In a web browser, go to `http://hostname:5000/` replacing **hostname** with the hostname or IP address of your Raspberry Pi

 <img alt="Pi Fairy Light Control Web Interface" src="https://user-images.githubusercontent.com/33297343/102696422-0c733780-4226-11eb-88a4-9ad3f81dfe27.png" width="50%">